chia7812033/Algorithm/README.md

 # Algorithm

-These are the homework while i take Algorithm in college.
+These are the homework while I take Algorithm in college.

 Lab 1: a DP problem for athelete scheduling